A diverse offering twixt the interesting, the unusual, and the amusing.

 All three of my children took time off to travel, and all three returned wiser, more independent, and focused.

-Above is Junior Magnon (the last to travel) with his lovely Swedish/Russian girlfriend, Kellogg, photographing themselves somewhere (in their van) in Oz.
+Above is Junior Magnon (the last to travel) with his lovely Swedish/Russian girlfriend (now my daughter-in-law), Kellogg, photographing themselves somewhere (in their van) in Oz.

 I have only one gripe with the Gap Year ethos; it tends to teach children that the only time to contact parents is when you're BROKE.